Supervising and Placing Children with Special Health Care Needs

 1. Verify that the child meets the criteria for the medical conditions requiring specialized in-home health Care.

-1. Document information about training in the Contact Notebook and in Child's Summary section in the Health and Education Notebook in CWS/CMS.
+1. Document information about training in the Contact Notebook and in Child's Summary section in the Health and Education Notebook in CWS/CMS, including any information provided by the trainer about the competency of the person(s) trained.

 2. File the documents in the child's Psychological/Medical/Dental/School Report (purple) folder.

-4. Consult with the PHN regarding the child with potential special health care needs and the F-Rate documentation.
-Complete the DCFS 1696, F-Rate and Regional Center (ARM) Rate Indicators.
+3. Consult with the PHN regarding the child with potential special health care needs and the Specialized Care Increment.
+Request a preliminary DCFS 1696, F-Rate and Regional Center (ARM) Rate Indicators.

 • DCFS 4158, Authorization for General Medical Care for a Child Placed by an Order of the Juvenile Court